 The following guidelines outline the Charlotte Satellite foster home eligibility/qualifications, fostering objectives, GFNC responsibilities and foster home responsibilities.
 Please contact Lynda Montgomery (gfncgreyhound at yahoo.com, 704-576-2129) or Cathy Riopko (criopko at msn.com, 704-845-5716) if you have questions after reading the Foster Program Guidelines below.

 Wilmington Satellite (Wilmington and east of I-95)

-If you would like to foster in the Wilmington area, please contact Roy Mayo at tmayo613 at bellsouth.net or 910-791-9282.
+If you would like to foster in the Wilmington area, please contact Roy Mayo at rmayo at greyhoundfriends.com or 910-791-9282.

 GFNC is a foster only program and relies on our foster families to bring a retired racer into your family for a period of time and assist with their transition to a smooth retirement.
 The majority of our foster dogs will be directly from the track and fostering helps the greyhound adjust to pet life before moving to their permanent home.
 Fostering can be a few days to a few months, depending on the dog’s needs and suitable applications received for adoption.

 Racing greyhounds have a very uniform schedule and although they are adults, they have no understanding of life in a home.
 The foster family will help them learn a new routine, which may include:

 - Introducing them to other pets (remember they have only been around other greyhounds)